ESP32 touch sensor – How to use touch pins as a button

 Touch sensor of ESP32

 In the above circuit diagram touch0 is used which is mapped with GPIO4.
-Now let’s see how to write code to measure touch sensor value and send this value on the serial monitor of Arduino IDE.
+Now let’s see how to write code to measure the touch sensor value and send this value on the serial monitor of Arduino IDE.

-To write code for the touch sensor, we need to touchRead function of Arduino.
-It is very easy to use the touchRead function.
+To write code for the touch sensor, we use the touchRead() function.
+It is very easy to use the touchRead() function.

-touchRead(touch_sensor_pin_number) : This function is used to read the value of touch sensor value associated with the touch pin. you only need to pass the name of touch pin to this function.
-For example, if you want to use touch pin zero, you will simply use this function like this touchRead(T0) .
+This function reads the value of the touch sensor value associated with the touch pin.
+You only need to pass the name of the touch pin to this function.
+For example, if you want to use touch pin zero, you will simply use this function like this touchRead(T0).

 Now, let’s move to working part of this function.
 Below is a simple code for this tutorial.